AnirudhaGitHub/AutoSwap/README.md

 ## Mainnet Price comparision:
 <img width="959" alt="image" src="https://github.com/AnirudhaGitHub/AutoSwap/assets/167628180/b697459f-8d01-470c-b3ec-915dbdfb5433">
 In above image,  we are compairing prices of AutoSwap DEX aggregator with slingshot and cadence dex.
 The AutoSwap trade is giving better output as it is splitting the trade into 2 dex (10 % od input amount will be swapped in canto dex and remaining 90% will be swapped in cadence dex).

+## Future Plans
+Our next steps are to integrate more DEX on canto mainnet and improve the best aggregator algorithm.